eval-protocol/python-sdk/development/notes/multi_step_rl_enhancement_plan_phase3.md

 *   **Files Involved:**
     *   This task is primarily for design documentation at this stage, perhaps in a new `development/notes/rl_scalability_plan.md`.

-This detailed Phase 3 plan aims to make the GiGPO-enhanced `reward-kit` usable and understandable, providing a complete loop from data generation to training signals, along with essential developer experience features.
+This detailed Phase 3 plan aims to make the GiGPO-enhanced `eval-protocol` usable and understandable, providing a complete loop from data generation to training signals, along with essential developer experience features.